 Create a budget and stick to it

 I know that setting a budget and sticking to it can be difficult but it can also help you a lot.
 Before you start visiting places, make a plan of which places will you visit on each day, and which days you will spend more and in which days you will spend less.
 Always try to find ways to save money but don’t forget to treat yourself.
 After all, you are on vacation.

 Take your time

 Slow travel is my favorite way of travel.
 Instead of running around trying to visit all places on your list, take your time and get to know the place you’re visiting.
 Taking a lot of bus, trains, flights (or whatever) in a short timespan can make a big hole in your pocket.

 Be flexible when choosing the date

 I know it’s difficult and you probably know this, but it helps a lot when your departure and arrival dates are flexible.
 Additionally, if you don’t mind a long layover, you can get good deals most of the time, regardless of your final destination.
 One thing I always do is checking out CheapOair’s best deals in my area.
 It always helps me save a lot and it’s available worldwide.
 If you want to learn some other tips and tricks I use to get cheap flights, I wrote this comprehensive guide to finding cheap flights.

 Get a free extended stopover

 Have you heard about multi-leg flights?
 A multi-leg flight is a flight that includes a long layover, which can oftentimes last for a few days.
-For example, you can book a flight from Paris to LA and spend a few days in Miami in between.
+For example, you can book a flight from New York to Moscow and spend a day or two in Paris in between.
 The best part is that these few days in Miami are a layover when you book a multi-leg flight.
 Some travelers get even more creative and they add another (long) leg to their multi-leg flight, thus squeezing in another destination in their (long) vacation while paying for only one flight.

 Consider city passes